How to Clean a Bedroom: Quick and Easy Guide

 You can easily overhaul your closet if you want.
 Divide your clothing into three piles: keep, donate/sell, and discard.

 Properly hang or fold the clothes you want to keep.
+After folding or hanging, organize and store your clean laundry to maintain an orderly wardrobe and make it easier to find what you need.
 Organize your shoes and everything else in it.

 Put the items you want to discard in a separate container to throw away later.
 Similarly, put the items you want to donate or sell in another container and drop it off at a charity donation or put them up for sale.